 1. Piwakawaka (fantail, Rhipidura fuliginosa) at Flounder Bay.
 Demon or angel?
 The same individual gave me a good telling off (well, maybe.
 The urge to anthropomorphise can be irresistible).

 2. Dawn, the main beach at Flounder Bay.
-The man sitting in the middle of the beach on his deck chair, with his chilly bin close at hand, was fishing (
+The man sitting in the middle of the beach on his deck chair, with his chilly bin close at hand, was fishing (apparently).
+I bet I know how he would have responded to Nietzsche's demon.

 3. Wave breaking, Flounder Bay.